gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 The graph illustrates empirical distribution of TVD from the permutation testing.
 Red line represents the observed TVD.

-<iframe src="assets/TVD_Duration_State.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/TVD_Duration_State.html" width=700 height=500 frameBorder=0></iframe>

 ## Hypothesis Testing

-As stated earlier, we discovered Washington was the leading state for the greatest proportion of outages caused by intentional attacks in all of United States.
-We became curious to figure out if it was by random chance that Washington along with Delaware became the leaders of outages caused from intentional attacks.
+As stated earlier, we discovered Washington was the leading state for the greatest proportion of outages caused by intentional attacks in all of United States. **We became curious to figure out if it was by random chance that Washington along with Delaware became the leaders of outages caused from intentional attacks.**

 **Null Hypothesis**: In the population, the proportion of outages caused by intentional attacks are similar across all U.S. States, and the cause of proportionally higher cases of intentional attacks in certain U.S. States seen in our sample is due to random chance.

 **Alternative Hypothesis**: In the population, the reason for proportionally higher cases of intentional attacks in certian U.S. States cannot be explained by random chance alone.
 Something bigger is at play.

-The following is empirical distribution for the proof of our hypothesis.\
+**Relevant Columns**
+The two main columns necessary to perform out Hypothesis Test is `POSTAL.CODE` and `OUTAGE.CAUSE`.
+Since we are performing the test under the null hypothesis, we must generate our test statistic from shuffling the `OUTAGE.CAUSE`.

+**Test Statistic**
+After shuffling, we must label each outage as either an intentional attack or non-intentional attack.
+This allows us to use the **Total Variation Distance** as our test statistic which describes the distance between two categorical distributions.

+Repeatedly computing the TVD of the shuffled `OUTAGE.CAUSE` will generate an empirical distribution of TVDs, under the null hypothesis.

+**Empirical Distribution of TVDs**
+Red Line = Observed TVD

+<iframe src="assets/TVD_Intentional.html" width=700 height=500 frameBorder=0></iframe>
-The red line indicates p-value
+The red line indicates p-value.
-<iframe src="assets/TVD_Intentional.html" width=800 height=600 frameBorder=0></iframe>

-#### Conclusion
-We used Total Variation Distance as test statistics because we are dealing with categorical value, which is `POSTAL.CODE` and if the following row is caused by intentional attack or not.
-It was good choice because the Total Variation Distance of the two, whether the following outage was caused by an intentional attack or not, directly shows if the intentional attack occurrence is clustered around certain states.
-As a result, after running 10000 permutation tests, the calculated p-value was 0.\
-Since the calculated p-value is below the cutoff (five percent), we reject null hypothesis.
-Thus, we conclude that there are very high chance that the reason for proportionally higher cases of intentional attacks in certian U.S. States is not random chance alone.
+**Conclusion**
+The chance that the observed TVD came from the distribution of TVDs under the null is essentially 0 because the **p-value = 0**.
+This confirms our speculation that it was not by chance that certain states experiences higher degrees of outages caused by intentional attacks.
+There must be some greater reason to why Washington or Delaware experiences more attacks on their power grids, whether it may be from groups targeting power grids due to political reasons or employees intentionally damage equipment to protest working conditions.
+Whatever the cause, our calculated p-value indicates strong evidence against the null hypothesis.